philrz/super/book/src/formats/csup.md

 to one another or how they are reconstructed into columns.
 They are just blobs of BSUP data.

+>[!NOTE]
-> _Unlike Parquet, there is no explicit arrangement of the column chunks into
+> Unlike Parquet, there is no explicit arrangement of the column chunks into
 > row groups but rather they are allowed to grow at different rates so a
 > high-volume column might be comprised of many segments while a low-volume
 > column must just be one or several.
 This allows scans of low-volume record types
 > (the "mice") to perform well amongst high-volume record types (the "elephants"),
 > i.e., there are not a bunch of seeks with tiny reads of mice data interspersed
-> throughout the elephants._
+> throughout the elephants.
 >
-> _The mice/elephants model creates an interesting and challenging layout
+> The mice/elephants model creates an interesting and challenging layout
 > problem.
 If you let the row indexes get too far apart (call this "skew"), then
 > you have to buffer very large amounts of data to keep the column data aligned.
 > This is the point of row groups in Parquet, but the model here is to leave it